Katona/really-simple-xdm/README.md

 await client.off('click', clickListener); // deregistration
 ```

-Note that the register/deregister methods (`on` and `off` respectively) return a promise which resolves when the registration/deregistration completed.
+Note that the register/deregister methods (`on` and `off` respectively) return a promise which resolves when the registration/deregistration is completed.